jackschu/uva-operating-systems-review/markdownfiles/virtual_mem.md

 -   CLOCK-Pro: special casing for one-use pages
     -   files cant be protected in cache (by lru) until second access
     -   new files to top of inactive list
-    -   if on inactive list and referenced once, idk ingore but track
+    -   if on inactive list and referenced once, idk ignore but track
     -   if on inactive list and referenced twice, move to top of active
     -   if on bottom of active list and referenced, move to top of active
     -   else if on bottom of active, move to top of inactive
-    -   results in evicting if refrenced once or referenced mult but not recently
+    -   results in evicting if referenced once or referenced mult but not recently

-<a id="org47a7d8a"></a>
+<a id="org04ad396"></a>

 ## proactive loading

 -   do we have to load into cache on demand? do it ahead of time?
--   readahead: try and predict sequential reads
+-   read-ahead: try and predict sequential reads
 -   naive irony, if naively load ahead, we dont page fault anymore so
     -   we cant know if we should keep reading ahead (can force pg fault tho)
 -   how much to readahead?